 October 19-27, 2021

-In low-income countries most employment is in own account and family employment.
-New models of agriculture are arising, often incorporating aspects of increased knowledge, technology and sophistication.
-Innovations in the development of value-added agricultural products is attractive to entrepreneurs, especially women and youth.
-In developing countries, such entrepreneurship is often in the gig economy, where populations lacking land or capital are able to successfully operate.
+Theme Five of the Global Agriculture Innovation Forum focuses on Innovations in Entrepreneurship, Especially Among Youth.
+In low-income countries, most employment, especially in the agricultural sector is informal, or family-based.
+New models of how agriculture operates are arising, often incorporating aspects of increased knowledge, technology and sophistication.
+Innovations in the development of value-added agricultural products are attractive to entrepreneurs, especially women and youth.
+In developing countries, such entrepreneurship is often found in the so-called “gig” economy, where populations lacking land and capital are nevertheless able to successfully innovate and operate.
 Innovations in micro-financing also open opportunities for populations previously denied entry to participation in agricultural businesses.

 The moderated session entitled Innovations in Women’s and Youth Entrepreneurship features three speakers drawn from around the globe and from a range of institutions.
 Their ten-minute presentations focus on: (i) enhancing support for youth and women-led agribusiness enterprises; (ii) increasing agency among women and youth; and (iii) youth-friendly digital finance.
 As with previous sessions, this program wraps-up with 30 minutes of moderated questions and answers.